scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 in the wider functional programming literature.
 They provide a subset of the functionality of a related type class called an *applicative functor* ("applicative" for short).
-Cartesian and applicative effectively provide alternative encodings of the notion of "zipping" values.
+Cartesians and applicatives effectively provide alternative encodings of the notion of "zipping" values.
+Both encodings are introduced in the [same 2008 paper][link-applicative-programming] by Conor McBride and Ross Paterson.
 Applicative also provides the `pure` operation that we've seen when discussing monads.